Bonelab/bonelab-website/_posts/2024-08-20-bmd-to-strength-relationship.md

   - "Perform finite element analysis on bone microarchitecture."
   - "Measure bone mineral density."
 ---
+Exploring the relationship between BMD and bone strength: can microarchitecture break the link?

 There is a strong relationship between bone mineral density (BMD) and bone strength, however that relationship breaks down when bone microarchitecture is affected.
 It is difficult to know